zay0od/Power-Consumption/README.md

     cd Power-Consumption
     ```

-2. Using `pnpm` to install dependencies
+2. Using `npm` to install dependencies

     ```shell
-    pnpm install
+    npm install
     ```

 3. Create the `.env` file to store your OpenAI API key and Orgnaization ID